Alien-C00de/Web-Matrix-UI/README.md

   `30.
 Nmap_Scan Version Result`

 ## Installation
-To install and run the Web Kundli Tool, follow these steps:
+To install and run the Web Matrix UI tool, follow these steps:

 Install the required Python libraries:
 1. `pip install python-whois`